syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 {% highlight UWP %}

-//PDF supports merging multiple documents from stream only in Windows Forms, WPF, ASP.NET, ASP.NET MVC and ASP.NET Core platforms.
+//PDF supports merging multiple documents from stream only in Windows Forms, WPF, ASP.NET, ASP.NET MVC, ASP.NET Core and Xamarin platforms.
+However you can merge spcific document by using the following code snippet.

+//Load the PDF document as stream

+Stream pdfStream = typeof(MainPage).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Data.file1.pdf");

+//Creates an empty PDF loaded document instance

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument();

+//Loads or opens an existing PDF document through Open method of PdfLoadedDocument class

+await loadedDocument.OpenAsync(pdfStream);

+//Create a new PDF document

+PdfDocument document = new PdfDocument();

+//Merge the document

+PdfDocumentBase.Merge(document, loadedDocument);

+//Save the PDF document to stream

+MemoryStream stream = new MemoryStream();

+await loadedDocument.SaveAsync(stream);

+//Close the documents

+document.Close(true);

+loadedDocument.Close(true);

+//Save the stream as PDF document file in local machine.
+Refer to the PDF/UWP section for respective code samples

+Save(stream, "Sample.pdf");

 {% endhighlight %}